2025 Winter/Spring Weekend

 How do I register?

-To register, you will need to pay a 10% deposit to secure your place in the course, which can be done by clicking the button below or heading to our Eventbrite page.
+To register, you will need to pay a 10% deposit to secure your place in the course, which can be done by emailing us at hundredfruitfarm@gmail.com (and we will reply and let you know how to pay the deposit), or by heading to our Eventbrite page (coming soon) where you can pay with a credit card.
 The remainder of the course tuition is paid in person when the course begins.
 Please also feel free to contact us if you have any questions about the course.
 Deposits are non-refundable unless you cancel at least 60 days before the course starts, or if the course is cancelled by us, in which case you will be fully refunded for any deposits made.

 Please note that this course usually fills fairly quickly every year.
 So don't delay if you are thinking of signing up, because the course may be full by the time you get around the registering later.